cbeams/bitcoin-rt/presentation/sec1-overview/slides.md

 \- Peter Lubbers, in a 2010 [InfoQ article](http://www.infoq.com/articles/Web-Sockets-Proxy-Servers)

 !SLIDE small bullets incremental
+# Upgrade Issues

+* Explicit proxies with HTTP Connect
+* Transparent proxies propagation of `Upgrade` header
+* Retaining the `Connection` header
+* WebSocket frames vs HTTP traffic

+!SLIDE small bullets incremental
 # A Few Rules of Thumb
 * `"wss:"` provides a much better chance of success
-* Browsers using explicit proxy will likely work
+* Same for browsers using explicit proxies
-* Transparent proxies can support WebSocket
-* but must be configured explicitly
+* Transparent proxies can support WebSocket<br> but must be configured explicitly

 !SLIDE small bullets incremental
 # Keeping Connections Alive
 * Internet inherently unreliable
 * Both server and client can go away
 * Wireless connection may fade out
-* ...
+* and so on

 !SLIDE small bullets incremental
 # A New Set of Challenges